NYU-DiffusionMRI/SMI/README.md

 # Standard Model Imaging (SMI) toolbox
-This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model (SM) of diffusion in white matter[^note].
+[This MATLAB toolbox](https://github.com/NYU-DiffusionMRI/SMI/blob/master/SMI.m) contains all necessary functions for parameter estimation of the Standard Model (SM) of diffusion in white matter[^note].
 Check [our recent paper](https://arxiv.org/) for details on this implementation and on the Standard Model in general.
-Below we provide instructions on how to run the toolbox and a script that analyzes an example dataset.
+Below we provide instructions on how to run the toolbox.
+See the '[example.m](https://github.com/NYU-DiffusionMRI/SMI/blob/master/example.m)' script that performs the parameter estimation in an [example dataset](https://drive.google.com/drive/folders/1TQzZGM7PdTf1kplwfWLIIRn8q0kE3Nix?usp=sharing).

 <br>